mbrukman/a-conceptual-overview-of-asyncio/2-conceptual-overview-part-1.md

 await-ing a coroutine will immediately invoke that coroutine.
 Control will never be ceded to the event-loop.
 The behavior is effectively the exact same as calling a regular function.

-await-ing a task (or future) is different.
-I recognize it's somewhat tautological, but I'm going to say it anyways: await-ing a task invokes that task's __await__() method.

-Roughly speaking, the __await__() method cedes control to the event-loop, and adds a callback to the awaited task indicating it should resume this task when its done.
+await-ing a task is different.
+It cedes control to the event-loop, and adds a callback to the awaited task indicating it should resume this task when its done.
 In practice, it's slightly more convoluted, but not by too much.
-You'll get to see all the details soon!
+In part 2, you'll see all the details that make this possible.